OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 The feature branch strategy allows developers to deploy an application version with changes they are working on, usually in a non-production environment, alongside the main deployment.

-It may not be necessary to maintain database backward and forward compatibility with feature branch deployments.
-Because feature branches are for testing and tend to be short-lived, it may be acceptable that each feature branch deployment has access to its own test database.
+Maintaining database backward and forward compatibility may not be necessary with feature branch deployments.
+Because feature branches are for testing and are short-lived, it is acceptable that each feature branch deployment has access to its own test database.

 ## Pillar 4.
 Recoverable deployments {#recoverable-deployments}

-Implementing repeatable and verifiable deployments, tested in non-production environments before being released to production, aims to identify bugs before they can affect end users.
-However, some bugs will inevitably find their way to production.
-When they do, quickly restoring the production environment to a good state is important.
+Despite your vest efforts with repeatable and verifiable deployments, you will always need to handle production bugs.
+When this happens, being able to quickly and safely recover is crucial.

 ### Rolling back or forward

-Recovering from an undesirable deployment means rolling back to a previous good application version or rolling forward to a new version that returns the environment to a desirable state.
+Recovering from an undesirable deployment means choosing whether to roll back to a previous good application version or roll forward to a new version that returns the environment to a desirable state.

-Either solution is suitable for stateless applications, but rollbacks must be treated with care when a database is involved.
+Either solution works with stateless applications, but rollbacks must be treated with care when a database is involved.

 This is the [advice from the FlyWay project](https://flywaydb.org/documentation/command/undo#important-notes):